Kigo: History

-Although the term kigo was coined as late as 1908, representation of, and reference to, the seasons has long been important in Japanese culture and poetry.
+Representation of, and reference to, the seasons has long been important in Japanese culture and poetry.
 The earliest anthology of Japanese poetry, the mid-8th century Man'yōshū, contained several sections devoted to the seasons.
 By the time of the first imperial Japanese anthology, the Kokinshū a century and a half later (AD 905), the seasonal sections had become a much larger part of the anthology.
 Both of these anthologies had sections for other categories such as love poems and miscellaneous (zō) poems.

 The writing of the linked-verse form renga dates to the middle of the Heian period (roughly AD 1000) and developed through the medieval era.
-By the 13th century there were very set rules for the writing of renga, and its formal structure specified that about half of the stanzas should include a reference to a specific season, depending upon their place in the poem.
+Over time, set rules developed for the writing of renga, and its formal structure specified that about half of the stanzas should include a reference to a specific season, depending upon their place in the poem.
 According to these rules, the hokku (the opening stanza of the renga) must include a reference to the season in which the renga was written.
+Poets as early as Iio Sogi (1421-1502) introduced the concept of seasonal references with anthologies of seasonal topics.